Hurricanes Don't Wait.

 Provided by National Oceanic and Atmospheric Administration (NOAA)

 The higher category a hurricane is given, the more damage it can inflict on freight.
-Winds from these weather events blow around a variety of debris that can harm cargo and equipment.
+Their winds can blow around a variety of debris that will harm cargo and equipment.

 This includes: